 The Ontario Human Rights Commission

-to create a digital learning module raising awareness on issues regarding racism and racial discrimination based on the OHRC’s policy and guidelines on Preventing Racism and Racial Discrimination.
+Create a digital learning module that raises awareness on issues regarding racism and racial discrimination based on the OHRC’s policy and guidelines on Preventing Racism and Racial Discrimination.

-My approach to this course was to let the content shine through.
-It's all about real stories, real dialogue and authentic discourse supported through visual minimalism.
-I wanted to honour the stories, conversations, and history that is presented throughout the course and engage the learner through scenarios and vignettes to challenge their thinking and create lasting behavioural shifts.
+My approach to this course was to let the content shine.
+It's about real stories, real dialogue and authentic discourse supported through visual minimalism.
+I wanted to honour the stories, conversations, and history that is presented throughout the course while engaging the learner through scenarios and vignettes to challenge their thinking and create lasting behavioural shifts.